mlswg/mls-architecture/draft-ietf-mls-architecture.md

 In general we do not consider Denial of Service (DoS) resistance to be the responsibility of the protocol.
 However, it should not be possible for anyone to perform a trivial DoS attack from which it is hard to recover.
+This excludes the DS, which is explicitly relied upon to not conduct or actively facilitate a DoS.

 #### Non-Repudiation and Deniability